🎉 Hub is free for all users 🎉

 Get real-time information about your deployments and an overview of recent commands for the specific database you’re working on.

-Quickly understand which changes have been made by your team and when in each environment so you can collaborate easily with your team.
+Quickly understand which changes have been made and when in each environment so you can collaborate easily with your team.

-Our goal for Beta is to gather input from Liquibase users to help us shape Liquibase Hub into a tool you won’t be able to live without.
+Our goal for all Hub releases is to gather input from Liquibase users to help us shape Liquibase Hub into a tool you won’t be able to live without.

 Once you sign up for a Liquibase Hub account, you’ll see instructions on how to connect your Liquibase activity to Hub.